ARTICLE 1. - Name

-1. The Committee shall be composed of a number of six Elected Committee members and a maximum of a further four Co-opted Committee members.
+1. The Committee shall be composed of a number of five Elected Committee members and a maximum of a further three Co-opted Committee members.
 The Elected Committee members are appointed by the General Meeting; the Co-opted Committee members are appointed by the Elected Committee members.
 The Elected Committee members and the Co-opted Committee members together form "the Committee".
-In case the number of Elected Committee members falls below the above mentioned number of six, the Committee shall continue to be fully authorized as such; if only one Elected Committee member is in office, then that person shall together with the Coopted Committee members, if any, be entitled to carry out all acts which are of an urgent character and shall be obliged to take measures which will lead as soon as possible to completion of the vacancies in the Committee.
+In case the number of Elected Committee members falls below the above mentioned number of five, the Committee shall continue to be fully authorized as such; if only one Elected Committee member is in office, then that person shall together with the Co-opted Committee members, if any, be entitled to carry out all acts which are of an urgent character and shall be obliged to take measures which will lead as soon as possible to completion of the vacancies in the Committee.

 2. Only members of the association can be Committee members.